waylon531/ece586-riscv-sim/testing/testPlan.md

 _How does one execute and run the test cases?_

 There are tests in the source files that can be run using the `cargo test` command.
 These are also run automatically because `cargo test` is run as part of CI.
+There are demos in the `programs/` folder that serve as tests as well, as larger integration tests.
+The most complex of these decodes a jpg image and displays it to a framebuffer.

 There are also some tests in `programs/` that use the exit code checking method: `ld_str.mem`’s expected return value is 42, and `simple_test_mem.mem` returns the difference between an expected and actual value as the exit code (so 0 indicates correctness).
 For these tests, there is a makefile (also in `programs/`) to compile/assemble them.
 The exit code of the emulator will be whatever was in `$a0`, so you can test based off of that.
 The `--dump-to FILE` option dumps program state at the end of execution and allows you to compare register values to expected values.
 There is also the option of using the `--suppress-status` flag, in which case 0 indicates success and 1 indicates that one or more exceptions occurred.
+As a basic sanity test, all tests in `programs/` are compiled, ran, and checked for errors in CI.

 In addition to all this, there is a testing framework (on the feature branch `testFramework`), the tests for which can be run as follows: